 Please support the foundation of the LHSAA Archives by clicking Here

 ~Thank you for contributing to LHSAA preserving LHS history~

 The Archives maintains a dynamic collection of materials that will cultivate academic and educational research as a means to enrich community interest through access, use, and relevancy.
 The LHSAA Archives seeks to instill an appreciation for the past and create connections with the future through active work with the next generation.

 The Archives was established to preserve the heritage and history of the public education institution of Lincoln High students, alumni, and the community.

-~ Visitors are always welcome to tour the archives collection ~
+~ Visitors are always welcome to tour the LHS archive collection ~

 A part-time curator is needed to process donations, maintain the collection, and help with recording research.

 We are always in need of supplies for mailing, postage, and archive-secure containers.
 We also need a big-screen computer and color copier/scanner to archive large documents.